jim stafford

 comply with this convention and are housed in separate modules. |

-property name equaling fully qualified classname of @EnableAutoConfiguration
+used property name equaling fully qualified classname of @EnableAutoConfiguration annotation

 # src/main/resources/META-INF/spring.factories